OotyOoty

 Use ChatGPT when:

-• You need a quick interpretation of an export you already have
+• You need a quick interpretation of data you have or can fetch via a connector

 • You want to generate hypotheses from a dataset before committing analyst time